 (click DONATE to complete via PayPal)

-Every day Volunteer Tulsa partners with organizations to help them most effectively work with volunteers who give in response to identified community needs.
+Every day Volunteer Tulsa partners with organizations to help them most effectively engage with volunteers who give in response to identified community needs.
 Food, shelter, and clothing top the list as volunteers prepare, serve, and deliver meals and groceries, staff temporary housing and shelters, and process and distribute clothing 365 days a year.

 Your generosity helps more volunteers give time and expertise to benefit the community where we live, work, play, and serve!